marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 Prefab instances have a blue-ish color in the Hierarchy panel.

+### Variants

+Prefabs may also use a kind of inheritance.
+Here's an example:

+I could have a crystal collectible in my game.
+Such an item is a good candidate for a prefab.
+Then, I could decide to have another kind of a crystal, that one would have a different color, and possibly a different value in the game.
+Instead of creating a totally different prefab, I could create an instance of my original prefab, change it as needed, and create a new prefab based on it.
+Unity Editor will ask if I want to save it as a **Prefab Variant**.

+With Prefab Variants, changes made to the original Prefab are also translated to the Variant.
+This exludes changes to properties that the Variant was created with.
+So, if my variant crystal was supposed to have a different color, changing the color of the original crystal will not impact the Variant.

 ## Input System

 Unity has two ways of controlling the game: